DarkoGNU/DarkoGNU.github.io/_posts/2022-05-13-user_mode_linux_tutorial.md

 Use the search box to find relevant posts.

-While the official docs are written in a rather beginner-friendly way, they're rather unclear on certain subjects, like how to configure the Linux kernel, how to get fast [Slirp](https://en.wikipedia.org/wiki/Slirp) (the only user-mode networking solution) working, or how to install a Linux distro.
+While the official docs are written in a rather beginner-friendly way, they're a little bit unclear on certain subjects, like how to configure the Linux kernel, how to get fast [Slirp](https://en.wikipedia.org/wiki/Slirp) (the only user-mode networking solution) working, or how to install a Linux distro.
-I wanted to write a guide that's completely beginner friendly.
+I wanted to write a guide that's suitable even for novice Linux users.

 ## Compiling the Linux kernel